 We believe our risk model informs our ability to assess risk better than our competitors.
 Unlike legacy payment and credit systems, we can assess risk at a transaction level.
 In other words, our integration with our merchant partners allows us to consider the product that the consumer is purchasing when we assess a credit application.
 We believe our proprietary risk model has translated this advantage into the ability to increase approval rates without deterring consumers with higher APRs or increasing our rate of expected credit losses.
-This generally benefits our provision for credit losses on loans we retain.
+This generally benefits our provision for credit losses on loans we retain, which in turn benefits our contribution profit as a percentage of GMV.
 Based on a survey conducted by Informa Business Intelligence from November 1, 2019 to January 31, 2020, we approve on average 20% more customers than comparable competitor products.
 We also believe we are able to price risk with a high degree of accuracy and that our risk model allows us to facilitate a greater volume of transactions from a wider and more diverse segment of consumers.